There’s a proposal to split the state of California in half.

-The fifty-first state would be named South California and encompass the city of San Diego and conservative countries whereas Los Angeles, San Francisco and the more liberal northern parts of the state would continue to be governed from Sacramento.
+The fifty-first state would be called South California and encompass the city of San Diego as well as conservative countries while Los Angeles, San Francisco and the more liberal northern parts of the state would continue to be governed from Sacramento.

 Eleven of the thirteen proposed counties in South California traditionally vote Republican, a fact noticed by the office of Democratic governor Jerry Brown.

-They should.
-California has among the highest unemployment rates in the nation and its worst fiscal crisis with a $26.6 billion deficit comprising nearly a third of the state’s budget.
+They should, though.
+California has among the highest unemployment rates in the country and its worst fiscal crisis with a $26.6 billion deficit comprising nearly a third of the state’s budget.

-What is more, the Golden State seems uniquely oblivious to the effect its labor and other regulations are having on innovation and technology firms.
+What is more, California seems uniquely oblivious to the effect its labor and other regulations have on innovation and technology firms.
 Job growth in the Valley has flatlined.
 Firms keep their headquarters there but pursue growth in friendlier states.
-Cisco, Google, Intel and other corporations are locating new plants in states ranging from North Dakota, Texas, Utah, Virginia and — wait for it — “very conservative” Arizona.
-Imagine that.
+Cisco, Google, Intel and other corporations are locating plants in states ranging from North Dakota, Texas, Utah, Virginia and — wait for it — “very conservative” Arizona.